Supercheck LogoSupercheck

 Multi-channel notifications for failures and recoveriesEdit

 Alerts notify you when monitors fail, tests break, or services recover.
-Configure multiple notification channels and use smart thresholds to avoid alert fatigue while ensuring you never miss critical issues.
+Configure multiple notification channels and use smart thresholds to avoid alert fatigue.

 Notification Providers